V5 User GuideLast Updated: 8/8/2025

 The notification icon may also have a coloured dot which symbolises the type of unread notifications requiring action.
 A red dot alerts you of any unread error notifications (such as reports or extracts failing to generate), whereas a green dot symbolises any general unread notifications.
 The dot will disappear after clicking on the notification icon and expanding the notification panel.

-Filtering Notifications
+Filtering notifications

 You can filter the notifications displayed in the notification tray by clicking the filter icon.